nadeemlab/SPT/docs/cggnn.md

 - Evaluate the specimen cohorts at your disposal with `spt cggnn explore-classes`.
 - Select sample strata to use and fetch the relevant data artifacts from the database using `spt cggnn extract`.
-- Use `spt cggnn run` or the `cg-gnn` pip package directly to train and fine-tune your CG-GNN model.
+- Use `spt cggnn train` to train and fine-tune your CG-GNN model.

 # Configure a reproducible cggnn workflow